FREEDOM FROM FACEBOOK

 platform for any length of time.

-Some steps to resist the Peer Pressure of Social Media:
+Some Steps to Resist the Peer Pressure of Social Media:

 a) Recognise the unreal and unfair pressure on you, and the direction in which you are being pushed for acceptance.

-d) You could still use Social Media to obtain news updates, but recognise the false ‘Highlight Reel’ and the insecurity of those who need to gain approval from others often.
+e) You could still use Social Media to obtain news updates, but recognise the false ‘Highlight Reel’ and the insecurity of those who need to gain approval from others often.

 People only have as much power over you, as you give them.
 Don’t give them power over you.